moorepants/dissertation/extensions.rst

 Extensions and modifcations to the Whipple Model
 ================================================

+It has be shown that the linear Whipple model can reliablily predict the motion of a riderless uncontrolled bicycle [Kooijman2008]_, [Stevens2009]_, [Escalona2011]_.
+But the Whipple model is potentially limited in predict the motion of a rider or even complex tire interactions.
 Here I present several bicycle models based on of the basic formulation of the Whipple model in Chapter :ref:`eom`.
-Various combinations of these model extensions are used in the later Chapters for analysis.
+Various combinations of these model extensions are used in the later Chapters for analysis of our more complicated systems.

 Lateral Force Input
 ===================

-The Whipple model typically has three input forces roll torque :math:`T_4`, rear wheel torque :math:`T_6` and steer torque :math:`T_7`.
-Here I add a fourth input, lateral force :math:`F_{c_l}`, which acts on a point on the bicycle frame.
-The force is defined such that it is always in the :math:`n_2` direction and acts on a point located in the midplane of the bicycle frame.
+The Whipple model is typically defined with three input forces roll torque :math:`T_4`, rear wheel torque :math:`T_6` and steer torque :math:`T_7`.
+Here I add a fourth input, a lateral force :math:`F_{c_l}`, which acts on a point on the bicycle frame.
+The force is defined such that it is always in the :math:`\hat{n}_2` direction and acts on a point located in the midplane of the bicycle frame.
+I choose the `\hat{n}_2` direction instead of the :math:`\hat{a}_2` direction because it correlated with our impulsize applied forces in our experiments.
 One rationlization of the force can be imagined if a person were to walk beside a bicycle and simply push laterally on the rear frame.
 One can even think of it as a simplfied version of the resultant force from lateral wind gust.
 I utilized this input in the Davis control task experiments in Chapter :ref:`control`, were we apply a lateral impulsive force to the bicycle/rider system.

 The vector from the rear wheel center to the point is: